Trailhead: Passo Tre Croci

 The lake and its immediate surroundings are strictly a no camping zone but unfortunately several man-made fire pits have left scorched Earth and used toilet paper can often be seen blowing in the wind.

-The water, that’s also strictly out of bounds for those of you wanting to take a refreshing dip, is such a crystal blue colour that it’s hard to believe.
+The water, that’s also strictly out of bounds for those of you wanting to take a refreshing dip (I am talking to you instagrammers) is such a crystal blue colour that it’s hard to believe.
 It is fed by the Occidentale, Centrale and the Orientale Glaciers that lie higher up amongst the peaks of the Sorapiss Range.

 Walking around the lake doesn’t take long and gives you the change to appreciate the grandeur of the surrounding peaks.